oxidizing/sihl-example-issues/README.md

 ## Features

-- login & register (thanks to [@sihl/users](https://www.npmjs.com/package/@sihl/users))
+- Login & Register (thanks to [@sihl/users](https://www.npmjs.com/package/@sihl/users))
-- creation of boards
+- Creation of boards
-- creation of issues on a board
+- Creation of issues on a board
-- mark issues as *completed*
+- Mark issues as **completed**

 ## Description

 - Admin UI for users, boards and issues
-- Uses backend models in the react client
+- Uses backend models in the react frontend to share logic
 - Optimistic rendering with error handling
-- Client logic testable thanks to redux
-- Integration tests with jest
+- Unit tests with jest thanks to testable business logic with reducers

-It uses [@sihl/users](https://www.npmjs.com/package/@sihl/users) for user management.
+This project uses the [@sihl/users](https://www.npmjs.com/package/@sihl/users) app for user management.

 ## Getting started

 Start a local MariaDB instance.
-You can use `docker-compose -f docker-compose.test.yml up -d` to quickly spin up the correct an instance with the right MariaDB version.
+You can use `docker-compose -f docker-compose.test.yml up -d` to quickly spin up a MariaDB instance with the correct version.

 Run `yarn test` to run all tests.